 In rap and hip-hop, collaborative albums are hugely popular – with one of the biggest of recent years being Jay-Z and Kanye West's regal partnership on Top 3 album Watch The Throne from 2011.
 Originally intended as an EP, jay and Kanye were so inspired they went all the way, with the resulting album spawning three Top 40 singles including Top 10 hit N****s in Paris.
 Jay has also made albums with Linkin Park (2004's Collision Course) and R Kelly (2002's The Best Of Both Worlds) in the past.
 More recently, Drake & Future also hit the Top 10 with their collaboration What a Time to be Alive, 6 in 2015.

 Jay-Z and Kanye West accepting the BET Award for Best Group for Watch The Throne in 2012 (Rex).

-Elton John explored his dance side when he collaborated with Australian dance outfit Pnau on Good Morning to the Night, which heavily remixed some of the bright knight's vintage tracks, and Queen frontman Freddie Mercury switched out stadium rock for an opera flirtation, teaming up with Spanish diva Montserrat Caballe, and enjoying a Top 20 hit album with Barcelona.
+Elton John explored his dance side when he collaborated with Australian dance outfit Pnau on the chart-topping Good Morning to the Night, which heavily remixed some of the bright knight's vintage tracks, and Queen frontman Freddie Mercury switched out stadium rock for an opera flirtation, teaming up with Spanish diva Montserrat Caballe, and enjoying a Top 20 hit album with Barcelona.